 You may be asked to undress above the waist.
 And you may drape a paper or cloth covering around your shoulders.
-Remove all jewellery from your head or around your neck.
+Remove all jewellery from your head and around your neck.

 You will lie on your back on a high table with your neck stretched out.
 You'll have a pillow under your shoulders.
 Gel will be spread on your neck.
 This helps the sound waves pass through better.
 (They do not pass easily through air.)
 A small water-filled bag or gelatin sponge might be placed over your throat.
 This also helps to conduct the sound waves.
 The transducer will be pressed against your neck (or against the water-filled bag or gelatin sponge, if used).
 Then it will be moved back and forth over your neck.
 A picture of your thyroid gland and the tissue around it can be seen on a video screen.
 You may be asked to turn your head away from the side being scanned so your jawbone is out of the way.

 You may be asked to wait until the radiologist has reviewed the information.
 He or she may want to do more ultrasound views of your neck.